objectives materials technology background activities assessment resources

 3. Research whether there is a local musician in the community who is considered a legend and whether the community has commemorated him or her with a plaque, statue, exhibit, hall of fame, museum, festival, or event.
 Create your own poster, presentation, model, or website representing the significance of the monument or commemoration.

 Research whether other communities have commemorated their local musical legends.
-Examples include Baton Rouge Blues Week, Louisiana Blues Hall of Fame, New Orleans Jazz and Heritage Festival, Cajun French Music Association Hall of Fame, and the Delta Music Museum in Ferriday.
+Examples include Baton Rouge Blues Week, the Delta Music Museum in Ferriday, the New Orleans Jazz and Heritage Festival, and the Festivals Acadiens et Creoles in Lafayette.
 Louisiana Folk Roots produces the Dewey Balfa Cajun and Creole Heritage Week.
-The Foundation for Arts, Music and Entertainment of Shreveport, Bossier Inc., or FAME, sponsored four bronze statues of Buck Owens, Johnny Cash, Hank Snow and Hank Williams Sr. to commemorate the Louisiana Hayride Radio Show.
+The Foundation for Arts, Music and Entertainment of Shreveport, Bossier Inc., or FAME, sponsored four bronze statues of Buck Owens, Johnny Cash, Hank Snow, and Hank Williams, Sr. to commemorate the Louisiana Hayride Radio Show.
 National examples of commemorative websites include the Country Music Hall of Fame and Rock & Roll Hall of Fame.

 4. Design a town memorial for your favorite traditional music legend.
 Which town would it go in?
 Where would you put it?
 What would it be made of?
 Would you charge admission?
 How would you raise money to commemorate the musical legend?
 You may create a drawing, model, or plan for your memorial, or you may design a website.